-The main objective of SIDCO is to stimulate the growth of industries in the small scale sector primary objective of SIDCO.
+The main objective of SIDCO is to stimulate the growth of industries in the small scale sector

-To provide infrastructure facilities like roads, drainage, electricity, water supply, etc is one of the infrastructure facilities.
+To provide infrastructure facilities like roads, drainage, electricity, water supply, etc is one of the primary objective of SIDCO.

-To Promote industrial estates which will provide industrial sheds of different sizes with all basic
+To Promote industrial estates which will provide industrial sheds of different sizes with all basic infrastructure facilities.